USMT 4.0 migration from x86 to x64 results in corrupted COM+ components

 Using the User State Migration Tool (USMT) 4.0 to migrate from an x86 platform to an x64 platform, COM+ component settings will be corrupt.

-Note The issue does not happen when migrating from x86 to x86 or x64 to x64 platforms.
+The issue doesn't happen when migrating from x86 to x86 or x64 to x64 platforms.

 Opening COMEXP.MSC or DCOMCNFG.EXE and navigating to Component Services\Computers\My Computer will result in the following on-screen error: